 metaConvert

-Automated computations of effect sizes
+Automated effect sizes & error detection

 Unique features